stellar/django-polaris/README.rst

     $ docker-compose up

-You should now have a anchor server running SEP 6 & 24 on port 8000.
+You should now have a anchor server running on port 8000.
 When you make changes locally, the docker containers will restart with the updated code.

 Testing